ucf-draco-mike/silver-eureka/content/copy.md

 2. **Handoff** — we log serials and condition, agree on the return date, and handle transport.
 UCF property procedures apply throughout.
 3. **Return** — on schedule, with a fresh calibration certificate.
-The engagement is a single measurement session with a hard end date; instruments do not linger.
+The engagement is a single measurement session with a hard end date; instruments come back to you in a timely way.

 ## Equipment section heading